mikeknoop/homebridge-meural/README.md

 * Initial release
 * Adds support for Canvas (single or many) added as a single Television accessory

+## Development

+1. Install Homebridge
+2. `npm install`
+3. `npm run watch`

+This repo is written in TypeScript.

 ## License

 MIT